01Urja01/MIThack_Untitled/README.md

 ## 🔍 Project Overview

-Swift Claim is a revolutionary **AI and blockchain-powered platform** designed to transform how insurance claims are processed.
+Swift Claim is a revolutionary **Blockchain-powered platform** designed to transform how insurance claims are processed.
 Instead of being an insurance provider, we offer a cutting-edge technology platform that enables insurance companies to process claims 100x faster, with fraud-proof verification and at significantly lower operational costs.

 > [!tip] Our Vision
 > To create a world where insurance claims are processed instantly, transparently, and without friction, benefiting both insurers and policyholders.